+- 4. Coordinate with other Working Groups, State Agencies, and Partners - A. Work with NYSDOT to review, develop, and implement plans, policies, and Engineering Bulletins/Instructions that affect walking and bicycling, including the Vulnerable Road User element of the Strategic Highway Safety Plan (to be developed). - B. Support the NYSDOT Main Office Pedestrian & Bicycle Unit's efforts to update the State Active Transportation Plan and provide bicycle and pedestrian information for the NYSDOT website, such as web-based maps. - C. Continue working to improve coordination between MPOs and NYSDOT Main Office and Regional staff on pedestrian and bicycle planning issues. - D. Work with PTNY, the NYS Office of Parks, Recreation and Historic Preservation and others on implementation of the 2020 Statewide Greenway Trails Plan.
+This includes participating in stakeholder calls and assisting with development of a Greenway Trails guidebook. - E. Continue to work with NYSDOT, GTSC, NYSDOH, and the NYSAMPO Safety Working Group to implement the Pedestrian Safety Action Plan (PSAP), Highway Safety Improvement Program (HSIP), Congestion Mitigation and Air Quality Improvement Program (CMAQ), Transportation Alternatives Program (TAP), and other pedestrian and bicycle funding programs.
+Work with the Climate Change Working Group to discuss the Climate Leadership and Community Protection Act (CLCPA) and its strategies to reduce Vehicle Miles Traveled (VMT) that may promote walking and bicycling. - F. Work with NYSDOH, GTSC, PTNY, NYBC, and other organizations as needed to promote bicycling, walking, and Complete Streets.
+Work with the Cornell Local Roads Program to provide information and trainings as needed, including on Legal Liability for Transportation Plans (planned for 2023). - G. Plan for joint meetings or other opportunities for collaboration with the GIS Working Group, Safety Working Group, and Transit Working Group.
+When possible, coordinate this with the NYSAMPO conference, Walk-Bike NY conference, or other conferences/meetings. - H. Expand education and outreach efforts to municipalities (highway superintendents, planning boards, town boards, etc.) about Complete Streets and active transportation. - 5.
+Track Federal and State Legislative and Regulatory Initiatives - A. Track State legislative and regulatory initiatives related to biking and walking and provide input as needed to the NYSAMPO Directors for their knowledge and potential action.
+Examples include: - i.
+A three (3)-foot amendment to the State's Safe Passing Law;

 - ii.
-Work with partners to identify Complete Streets educational resources to highlight during meetings and on the toolkit; and - iii.
-Understand the new Complete Streets requirements in the Bipartisan Infrastructure Law/IIJA (in particular, Increasing Safe and Accessible Transportation Options [Section 11206]). - 4.
-Coordinate with other Working Groups, State Agencies, and Partners - A. Work with NYSDOT to review, develop, and implement plans, policies, and Engineering Instructions that affect walking and bicycling, including implementation of the New York State Complete Streets Act. - B. Continue working to improve coordination between MPOs and NYSDOT Main Office and Regional staff on pedestrian and bicycle planning issues. - C. Continue to support the NYSDOT Main Office Pedestrian & Bicycle Unit's efforts to provide statewide bicycle facility information.
-Support NYSDOT in their efforts to update the New York State Bicycle and Pedestrian Plan, provide bicycle and pedestrian information on the NYSDOT website, and develop web-based maps. - D. Work with PTNY, the NYS Office of Parks, Recreation and Historic Preservation and others on implementation of the 2020 Statewide Greenway Trails Plan. - E. Continue to collaborate with the Climate Change Working Group, Safety Working Group, Transit Working Group, and NYSDOT to research shared mobility and micromobility, including the safety implications in New York State and efforts to integrate with transit.
-This effort will include a fact sheet on e-bike regulation developed by a subcommittee and updating the NYSAMPO shared mobility webpage. - F. Continue to work with NYSDOT, GTSC, NYSDOH, and the NYSAMPO Safety Working Group to implement the Pedestrian Safety Action Plan (PSAP), Highway Safety Improvement Program (HSIP), Congestion Mitigation and Air Quality Improvement Program (CMAQ), Transportation Alternatives Program (TAP), and other pedestrian and bicycle programs. - G. Work with NYSDOH, GTSC, PTNY, NYBC, and other organizations as needed to promote bicycling, walking, and Complete Streets. - H. Plan for joint meetings or other opportunities for collaboration with the GIS Working Group, Safety Working Group, and Transit Working Group.
-When possible, coordinate this in conjunction with the NYSAMPO conference, Walk-Bike NY conference, or other conference/meeting opportunities.

-- 5. Track Federal and State Legislative and Regulatory Initiatives - A. Track State legislative and regulatory initiatives related to biking and walking and provide input as needed to the NYSAMPO Directors for their knowledge and potential action.
-Examples include: - i.
-A three (3)-foot amendment to the State's Safe Passing Law; - ii.
 Potential changes to e-bike and e-scooter legislation; and - iii.
-Potential changes to the State Complete Streets Act and the NYSDOT complete streets checklist. - B. Track Federal transportation rulemaking and performance measures related to walking and bicycling. - C. Track Manual on Uniform Traffic Control Devices (MUTCD) updates related to walking and bicycling.
+Potential changes to the State's Complete Streets Act. - B. Track Federal transportation rulemaking and performance measures related to walking and bicycling. - C. Track Manual on Uniform Traffic Control Devices (MUTCD) updates related to walking and bicycling.